spoutn1k/mcmap/scripts/README.md

 - `json2bson` is used to encode the color file before pasting it in the code;
 - `nbt2json` takes a NBT file (as found in `level.dat`) and pastes its output as json;
 - `regionReader` reads a region file (`.mca` files) and prints all the chunks present in it;
-- `extractChunk` extracts a chunk from a given region file.
+- `extractChunk` extracts a chunk from a given region file;
+- `memProf` creates a `tsv` with the memory used by a process over time.
+Only on Linux.

 Compile them by running `make`.